 There are a few stories told on the radio show that perfectly illustrate Julian’s need to be treated with kindness and gentleness.
 From the angry Romanian doll-maker who finds peace learning that his dolls bring so much joy to all the children of the country to the story of Julian’s friend who learned to cope with his own abusive home by finding the exact musical rhythm to a happy life, not to forget the homeless Jewish man who saved Christmas for a sick little boy, all the stories seem to transmit the same core message that treating people with kindness is really the only way to bring out their full potential.
 Julian himself is thus re-exploring his need for kindness after being deprived from it for so long.
 His childhood trauma is a trigger for him to understand what really matters and express it in many different stories.
 A striking example of the stories being a coping mechanism for Julian is the polar bear attack: Julian pictures himself trying to soothe down the animal with gentleness, but ending up being assaulted by the bear and sent to the hospital in emergency.
 A realistic make-belief for a boy who has received nothing but strikes even when he did everything right.

 Ultimately, what the podcast does is blurring the lines between what’s real and what isn’t.
 Again with me being gullible, but in the very first episode, there is a featured story of a woman talking about her childhood and her relationship with her mother and even though from the rest of the show it’s absolutely obvious that this is all fiction, my disbelief was suspended all the way through to the point that I wondered if that story wasn’t real after all.
 The voice acting really helps with this, of course, but more than once, there are stories that are told in such a realistic way that they could be stories that actually happened − a break from the magical creatures brought on the radio show.
+You don’t have to rack your brains in search of creative and innovative ways out of composing your essays anymore.
+If you get in contact with professional essay writers then that will do!
+Essay writers are experts when it comes to essay writing, which means you should leave the writing to them for this very reason – to assist you!
+So far as their writing skills are involved, they won’t forfeit their creativity to give you a hand.
+You just have to sit back and allow them to do the rest; after all, writing an essay is not too hard once you understand the way the pro writes a successful composition!
 Even the commercials (much like Alice Isn’t Dead and Within the Wires, TOHC cannot be paid by donations alone and contains ads from sponsors) are inserted and told in a way that they sound like part of the program itself.
 And if the lines between what is fiction and what isn’t are easily blurred, then of course, how much more easy is it to blur what’s part of Julian’s imagination and what isn’t?
 Even the conclusion of the first season is Julian making the wish that his audience was real and with thousands of followers and fans across the world listening to the podcast, wasn’t he granted exactly that?

 Overall, TOHC is just like all Night Vale podcasts, strongly steeped in the personality of its point of view character.
 Much like Welcome to Night Vale is heartwarming and nurturing, albeit very weird and following ridiculous rules, like Cecil himself, or Alice Isn’t Dead is scattered and scary like Keisha, total opposite to Within the Wires which is contained and focused like Hester, The Orbiting Human Circus is tentative, immensely creative, and not quite sure where the line between fiction and real life is set.
 Another strong production from Night Vale Presents and this writer cannot wait for season two!